Main Battle Tank

 The M1A2 Abrams serves as the U.S. Army's main battle tank and provides mobile and protected firepower for battlefield superiority against heavy armor forces.

-No FY 2014 funding has been allocated for M1 Upgrades.
+Upgrade Program: No FY 2015 funding has been allocated for M1 Upgrades.

-For more information, click to see the FY2014 M1 Abrams Upgrade Budget.
+For more information, click to see the FY 2015 M1 Abrams Upgrade Budget.

 Source: U.S. Department of Defense (DoD), General Dynamics and Honeywell.